Article: FDA busts myths of preventing and treating cancer by eating apricot kernels, herbs, and other ingredients

 Multiple cancer types

 - NCT04917796: The Effect of Electroacupuncture on Nerve Pain Caused by Chemotherapy (Chemotherapy-Induced Peripheral Neuropathy.
-The purpose of this study is to learn if Electroacupuncture can improve peripheral neuropathy pain caused by chemotherapy in cancer survivors.
+This study investigates whether electroacupuncture can improve peripheral neuropathy pain caused by chemotherapy for cancer survivors.

 Breast cancer

 - NCT04837820: Effect of Acupuncture on Memory and Thinking Difficulties after Breast Cancer.
-The purpose of this study is to test whether acupuncture can improve difficulties and insomnia in survivors of breast cancer.
+This study tests whether acupuncture can improve difficulties and insomnia for survivors of breast cancer.

 Gynecologic cancer

 - NCT05053230: A Study Evaluating the Integrative Medicine at Home (IM@HOME) Program in People With Gynecologic Cancer.
-This study will look at whether the Integrative Medicine at Home (IM@Home) program can help reduce patients' symptoms (such as tiredness, pain, or insomnia).
-The IM@Home program offers virtual (online rather than in-person) group classes focusing on mind-body practice.
+This study looks at whether the Integrative Medicine at Home program can reduce patients' symptoms (such as tiredness, pain, or insomnia).
+This program offers virtual (online rather than in-person) group classes focusing on mind-body practice.

 cancer